vyn203/Hackathon-Project/README.md

 # Hackathon-Project
-By Kirsten Salpukas, Rachel Puckket, and Vy Nguyen
+By Kirsten Salpukas, Rachel Puckett, and Vy Nguyen